About

 Timing of Offers

 Griffith University makes regular offers through QTAC and UAC offer rounds.
-For timing of when offers are made and when we commence making offers for specific programs refer to QTAC’s course offers and vacancy information.
+For timing of when offers are made and when we commence making offers for specific programs via QTAC refer to course offers and vacancy information.

 Offers